SLP Clinical Education at MUSC

 School

-Student interest dependent (adult / pediatric, inpatient / outpatient / school)
+Student interest anywhere in the country (adult / pediatric, inpatient / outpatient / school)

 CARES Therapy Clinic